FAQs

 - Are you part of or affiliated with a particular denomination?

 There are several potential ways a mentee would find out about our program.
 One is word of mouth from other mentees and mentors.
 Also, we will be promoting this through our website as well.
 Our highly popular Christianity Quiz is where most of our mentees come from.
 Those scoring lower on the quiz are asked if they would like someone to walk along side them and mentor them into spiritual maturity.
 Those that are interested then request a mentor.
-And we are simply matching these people up with people who are more spiritually mature in their faith. - What are your levels of accountability?
+And we are simply matching these people up with people who are more spiritually mature in their faith. - How long of a commitment can a mentor/mentee expect to make?

 Our default position is that it will not be a local face to face type discipleship.
 So, expect the mentor/mentee to not be near you.
 However, we will make every effort possible to pair you with someone close to you so that the possibility of a more relational discipleship is at least a possibility if both mentor and mentee agree to take it to that level.